sathishkumar-2001/Ansible_projects/DAY_02_passwdless_inventory_file.md

 note : we also write the inventory file in yaml format also we can create inventory file at any location but if you don't want to provide the inventory location each time it will take the file default at /etc/ansible/hosts here create the inventory file

+there are two ways of providing the instructions to ansible using adhoc commands and playbooks in yaml format for smaller tasks we can use adhoc commands for multi tasks we can use playbooks

 Basic adhoc commands

 ansible -i inventory.ini -m ping all